Skip to main content

 Your domicile status is also relevant for inheritance tax purposes.

-Your residence and domicile statuses are therefore important for determining the extent to which any foreign (that is, non-UK) income, and certain gains, are taxed in the UK.
+Your residence status and, for tax years up to and including 2024/25, domicile status are therefore most relevant for determining the extent to which any foreign (that is, non-UK) income, and certain gains, are taxed in the UK.

 Most people who were born in the UK and have lived in the UK most or all their lives will be resident and domiciled in the UK.